tefanodaniel/Bandi/README.md

 If you are a project member or instructor, please visit [here](https://docs.google.com/document/d/1hD0D15o0scDjNEAtohE44THiiPuuUH_Sy34Ze_uUl9M/edit?usp=sharing) to get details on how to set environment variables locally for testing.

+To run locally, please set the isLocal environment variable to "true".
+In our deployed Heroku backend, this configuration variable is set to "false".

 ## Install + Quick Run

 - Clone the repository